griffithlab/pVACtools/docs/index.rst

    A tool designed to aid specifically in the construction of DNA-based cancer vaccines.

+**pVACviz**
+   A browser-based user interface that assists users in launching, managing, reviewing, and visualizing the results of pVACtools processes.

 .. image:: images/pVACtools_main-figure_v2e.png
     :align: center
     :alt: pVACtools immunotherapy workflow